Derby Counselling Centre

 We are also able to see couples and adolescents.

 **PLEASE NOTE** : Due to coronavirus, we have had to suspend face-to-face counselling for now, as well as room-hire.
 We are able to offer phone and video (Skype, Zoom, or Face-time) counselling.
 Hopefully, we will re-open in the Autumn.

 Training, qualifications & experience

-We currently have 13 practitioners working at the Centre, who have a range of experience, from students on placement to qualified counsellors.
+We currently have 12 practitioners working at the Centre, who have a range of experience, from students on placement to qualified counsellors.
 All work within a professional code of ethics and offer a wide variety of counselling models, from Person-Centred and Psychodynamic to Gestalt and CBT.
 This means we are able to tailor our approach to our clients' needs.
-But despite these differences, the counsellors do have in common that they are all volunteers,who give up their time to support a service thay believe in: improving access to talking therapies for people on limited income, who would otherwise take the route of prescribed medication and worse.
+But despite these differences, the counsellors do have in common that they are all volunteers,who give up their time to support a service they believe in: improving access to talking therapies for people on limited income.

 Member organisations *

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.